atlanhq/camelot/README.md

 The required dependencies include [numpy](http://www.numpy.org/), [OpenCV](http://opencv.org/) and [ImageMagick](http://www.imagemagick.org/script/index.php).

+### Optional

+You'll need to install [Tesseract](https://github.com/tesseract-ocr/tesseract) if you want to extract tables from image based pdfs.
+Also, you'll need a tesseract language pack if your pdf isn't in english.

 ## Installation

 Make sure you have the most updated versions for `pip` and `setuptools`.
 You can update them by